A Case for Two: Legacy and international success

-With 300 episodes produced over three decades, Ein Fall für zwei became one of ZDF’s most durable crime formats and is repeatedly described by the distributor ZDF-Studios as a “popular and long-running” series in its international catalogue.
-The show’s structure – a private investigator working for a defence lawyer instead of the state police – gave German television a recognisable alternative to the official-procedural model and made the series easy to adapt for foreign broadcasters.
+Produced over three decades and consisting of 300 episodes, Ein Fall für zwei is a crime series on ZDF.
+The distributor, ZDF-Studios, includes the series in its international catalogue.
+The show's structure involves a private investigator working for a defense lawyer, which serves as an alternative to the procedural model and has been adapted for foreign broadcasters.

-In Italy the programme aired as Un caso per due on RAI’s generalist channels and appears in RAI’s annual programming and financial reports among imported crime series alongside other German titles, which confirms that it had become a stable presence in the schedule by the late 2000s.
+In Italy the programme aired as Un caso per due on RAI's generalist channels and appears in RAI's annual programming and financial reports among imported crime series alongside other German titles, which confirms that it had become a stable presence in the schedule by the late 2000s.
 Schedules published in the digital Radiocorriere TV show that RAI 2 and later RAI 3 were still repeating Un caso per due in late-night and summer slots in 2015 and 2016, which indicates long-term audience familiarity and an ongoing demand for reruns.

 In France the series circulated under the title Un cas pour deux and remained on French television well into the 2010s.
 French TV listings describe it as a “série policière dont la longévité impressionne,” explicitly noting that the first episode was shot in 1981 and that the line-up of lawyers changed over time, exactly as in the German original.
 The French distributor Elephant Films has been issuing DVD box-sets of the early seasons since 2022–2023 (Un cas pour deux – L’intégrale saisons 1 à 4), which shows that there is still a commercial market for the series in France decades after its original broadcast.
 Streaming platforms that mirror the France 3 catalogue, such as Molotov, have also listed the show as a France 3 police series set in Frankfurt, confirming its continued presence in the French TV ecosystem.

 The 2014 reboot, marketed internationally by ZDF-Studios as A Case for Two – Reloaded, preserved the central idea of a two-person team solving cases in Frankfurt and was sold again to foreign buyers, which underlines the durability of the brand beyond the original cast.
-Even so, foreign TV guides and DVD releases continue to foreground Claus Theo Gärtner’s Matula as the face of the series, suggesting that the character, rather than any specific attorney, is what travelled best across borders.
+Even so, foreign TV guides and DVD releases continue to foreground Claus Theo Gärtner's Matula as the face of the series, suggesting that the character, rather than any specific attorney, is what travelled best across borders.